10 Mountains to Climb in Taiwan With the Most Incredible Views

 See, we weren’t kidding.

-Hike this if you an amateur hiker looking for an easily accessible getaway that has both easy and challenging trails.
+Hike this if you are an amateur hiker looking for an easily accessible getaway that has both easy and challenging trails.

 4. Xueshan